-Ubasti is a small asteroid whose orbit crosses the orbit of Earth.
+Ubasti is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Ubasti as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Ubasti orbits the sun every 772 days (2.11 years), coming as close as 0.88 AU and reaching as far as 2.42 AU from the sun.
-Based on its brightness and the way it reflects light, Ubasti is probably between 1.839 to 4.112 kilometers in diameter, making it larger than most asteroids, very roughly comparable in size to Mount Everest.
+Based on its brightness and the way it reflects light, Ubasti is probably between 1.839 to 4.112 kilometers in diameter, making it larger than 99% of asteroids, very roughly comparable in size to Mount Everest.

 Ubasti's orbit is 0.17 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Ubasti has 3 close approaches predicted in the coming decades:

 |March 4, 2064||25,837,165||24.014|